Mass marketing: Shotgun approach

 The shotgun theory is an approach of mass marketing.
 It involves reaching as many people as possible through television, cable and radio.
 On the Web, it refers to a lot of advertising done through banners to text ads in as many websites as possible, in order to get enough eyeballs that will hopefully turn into sales.
 An example of shotgun marketing would be to simply place an ad on primetime television, without focusing on any specific group of audience.
 A shotgun approach increases the odds of hitting a target when it is more difficult to focus on one.

 A potential limitation of using the shotgun approach is that each receiver will interpret the message in their own way, whether this be the way the sender intends for it to be decoded, or not.
-In other words, the receiver's "frame of reference” at the time of decoding enables them to perceive a brand message in a particular way; thus, the marketer's intention may become distorted.
-Dahlen, Lange, & Smith (2010) claim that each receiver has different “attitudes, values and perceptions stemming from knowledge, experience or the influence of other people."
+In other words, the receiver's "frame of reference" at the time of decoding enables them to perceive a brand message in a particular way; thus, the marketer's intention may become distorted.
+Dahlen, Lange, & Smith (2009) claim that each receiver has different "attitudes, values and perceptions stemming from knowledge, experience or the influence of other people."
 In situations where there is no specific target market, mass marketers should simply focus on grabbing the attention of consumers in "different, surprising, original and entertaining" ways in order to generate the most desirable feedback.
-(Bigat, 2012).

 Guerrilla marketing

-Guerrilla marketing aims to cut through clutter by attracting attention in unique, memorable and imaginative ways to “maximise interest in a firm's goods and services while minimizing the costs of advertising.”
-(Bigat, 2012).
+Guerrilla marketing aims to cut through clutter by attracting attention in unique, memorable and imaginative ways to "maximise interest in a firm's goods and services while minimizing the costs of advertising."
 According to Kotler (2007, as cited in Bigat, 2012) this type of marketing was traditionally carried out by small to medium-sized enterprises but has become more predominant in today's society where competition is substantially thicker.
 It is particularly effective at reaching a large-scale audience due to the captivating nature of the advertisement.

-Bigat discusses the role of technology, more specifically, of the internet and its effectiveness of disseminating a large message from the sender to receivers; to which he states that “Internet blogs, online magazines, newspapers along with chat and forum pages are crucial arenas for getting the message across.”
+Bigat discusses the role of technology, more specifically, of the internet and its effectiveness of disseminating a large message from the sender to receivers; to which he states that "Internet blogs, online magazines, newspapers along with chat and forum pages are crucial arenas for getting the message across."
 Logically, this is due to the fact that digitalised media generates more efficient feedback from consumers.
 Mass marketers should aim to effect the behaviour of their consumers by having them engage with the brand in a positive way, which, in turn tends to more activity (both on and offline) as well as further market penetration.